Native American

 Chief Marin: A Bay Area Leader Who Left An Enduring Legacy

 Born into the Huimen tribe, also known as the Licatiut, Chief Marin, real name Huicmuse, came into this world during a tumultuous and violent period of California’s history.
-Throughout his life, Huicmuse faced one ruling nation after another and continued to fight for his beliefs, Native American injustices, and his people.
-The...
+Throughout his life, Huicmuse faced one ruling nation after another and continued to fight for his beliefs, the injustices faced by Native people, and his...

 Read More